 For most people, achieving a healthy, beautiful smile is the reason for choosing to receive orthodontic care.
 If you’re self-conscious about your smile, having braces will greatly improve the way you look and feel.
 We want you to feel comfortable and confident at your orthodontist appointment when you visit our Nia Pediatric Dentistry & Orthodontics Canton office.
 Our practice is dedicated to making sure that you receive high-quality care.

 When your treatment is complete, you will have the smile you’ve always dreamed of and the confidence to show it off!

-How Orthodontic Treatment Works
+How Does Orthodontic Treatment Work?

 Orthodontic appliances are made of metal, ceramic, or plastic.
 They may be removable or they may be brackets bonded to the teeth.
 By placing a constant, gentle force in a carefully controlled direction, braces slowly move teeth to the proper position.